giacbrd/ShallowLearn/README.rst

 Results as of release `0.0.3 <https://github.com/giacbrd/ShallowLearn/releases/tag/0.0.3>`_,
 with *chi2_select* option set to 80%.
-The times take into account of *tf-idf* vectorization in the “classic” classifiers;
-the evaluation measure is *macro F1*.
+The times take into account of *tf-idf* vectorization in the “classic” classifiers, and the I/O operations for the training of fastText.py.
+The evaluation measure is *macro F1*.

 .. image:: https://rawgit.com/giacbrd/ShallowLearn/develop/benchmark.svg
     :alt: Text classifiers comparison